VachaLab/gorder-manual/src/other_options.md

 In this example, no backups will be created, and files will be overwritten directly.

-You can also specify this option on the command line when running the `gorder` program:
+You can also specify this option on the command line when calling `gorder`:

 ```bash
 $ gorder INPUT_YAML --overwrite